CliveC99/project-2-quiz/README.md

 * Next Button - The next button brings the user to the next question.
 * Results button - The results button brings up the score the user got.
 * Restart button - The restart button brings the user back to the home page.
+* Question counter - The question counter lets the user know what question they are on.
 * The background turns red along with the incorrect buttons if the answer is wrong.
 * The background turns green along with the correct answer button if the answer is correct.